Welcome to today's edition of the Rush 24-7 podcast.

 Anyway, this piece is at Vanity Fair, so it's very long.

-Uh, and they get quotable wines from everybody who is anyone in the great city of D.C.
-Uh and they're all trying to remember their heyday.
+And they get quotable wines from everybody who is anyone in the great city of D.C.

-And you know what the big complaint from all these people is, aside from the fact that there isn't as much partying going on, and there aren't as many uh uh dinners and and invitations, is that everything's now a fundraiser.
+And you know what the big complaint from all these people is, aside from the fact that there isn't as much partying going on and there aren't as many dinners and invitations, is that everything's now a fundraiser, that the need for money is such that even when people do have parties, they are fundraisers.

-Uh uh here's Sally Quinn quote quote.
+Here's Sally Quinn quote.

 Since Hillary has been here in the Senate for the last eight years, I think I've seen her twice.